mcix/pcba-cv-tools/README.md

 This example tries to find mismatches in the 2 images First it aligns the images using align.py

+## near-similar.py [work in progress]
+Divide images into blocks, and use OpenAI CLIP (clip-ViT-B-32) to calculate the similarity of the sections.
+Overlay in red the sections that are not similar with a higher opacity.

 ## main.py [work in progress]
 Project to expose computer vision tools using a restfull interface.